-Name Year of Birth Position Appointed to the Board Expiry of term Nationality Siarhei Kostevitch 1965 Chairman, Chief Executive Officer 30 August 1999 31 December 2011 Belarussian/Cypriot Marios Christou 1968 Chief Financial Officer 28 December 2001 31 December 2011 Cypriot Constantinos Tziamalis 1975 Director of Credit & Investor Relations 23 April 2007 5 May 2011 Cypriot Laurent Journoud 1970 Director, Executive Vice-President Sales and Marketing 26 June 2003 31 December 2011 French Efstathios Papadakis 1936 Non Executive Director 6 May 2009 5 May 2011 Cypriot Kyriacos Christofi 1939 Non Executive Director 6 May 2009 5 May 2011 Cypriot
+Name Year of Birth Position Appointed to the Board Expiry of term Nationality Siarhei Kostevitch 1965 Chairman, Chief Executive Officer 30 August 1999 18 May 2013 Belarussian/Cypriot Marios Christou 1968 Chief Financial Officer 28 December 2001 18 May 2013 Cypriot Constantinos Tziamalis 1975 Director of Credit & Investor Relations 23 April 2007 30 May 2014 Cypriot Laurent Journoud 1970 Director, Executive Vice-President Sales and Marketing 26 June 2003 30 May 2014 French Efstathios Papadakis 1936 Non Executive Director 6 May 2009 5 May 2012 Cypriot Kyriacos Christofi 1939 Non Executive Director 6 May 2009 5 May 2012 Cypriot

-During the year ended December 31st, 2010 there were no changes in the Board of Directors members.
+During the year ended December 31st, 2011 there were no changes in the Board of Directors members.

-During the year ended December 31st, 2010, the Board of Directors had conducted a total number of five formal meetings.
+During the year ended December 31st, 2011, the Board of Directors had conducted a total number of five formal meetings.
 Main purpose and issues discussed during those meetings were:

-- Discussion and approval of interim reports and financial statements (including 2009 annual report, 2010 six months report, 2010 Q1 and Q3 reports)
+- Discussion and approval of interim reports and financial statements (including 2010 annual report, 2011 six months report, 2011 Q1 and Q3 reports)

+- Approval of budget for the year

+- Discussion and approval of the Company's financial forecasts

+- Discussion of the results compared to forecasts

+- Discussion on situation in Belarus, its influence on results and on correction of financial forecasts

 - Discussion on latest developments of the Company

 - Discussion over share performance on WSE

-- Decision on dividend for 2009
+- Decision on dividend for 2010

-- Approval of budget for the year

 - Application of corporate governance rules

 - Reappointment of auditors

 - Action marketing plan

 - Investor Relations Plan going forward

 - Review of the Board role and effectiveness